Published: 20 October 2020

 More NIHR research on sepsis

-The results of the trial have been published in the New England Journal of Medicine
+The results of the LeoPARDS trial have been published in the New England Journal of Medicine.

-See the project page for more information on this study.
+See the LeoPARDS project page for more information on this study.